 Not sure where to start?
 We’ve got you—and your windows—covered!
 Make a safe and satisfying choice with this helpful list of nursery window dos and don’ts.

 Curtains typically reduce the width of your windows, covering a considerable amount of glass even when pulled back.
 If you are planning to use curtains, buy wide-paneled drapes and install the rod's hardware further from the window's edge.
 This will allow room for the curtains to be pulled back completely without blocking the view.

 For safety's sake, please ensure that your curtain rod is long enough to accommodate the added width.
 Curtain rods that are stretched too far become unstable and may collapse.

-Do consider a valance.
+Do Consider a Valance

 Opting for window blinds?
 A fabric valance softens the appearance of blinds, adding color and texture to your design while staying well clear of little fingers.

 For a more dramatic effect, construct a cornice box.
-Padded and covered with fabric, these simple wooden frames box in the top of the window, providing more structure than a traditional valence.
-Make your own, with these handy tips.
+Padded and covered with fabric, these simple wooden frames box in the top of the window, providing more structure than a traditional valance.

 Add a whimsical touch to your nursery design by choosing a fun, patterned fabric for your window dressings.
 In order to create continuity, be sure to feature your chosen pattern multiple times throughout the room.
 Aim for at least three or four uses per pattern.
 For example, you could coordinate your nursery bedding with your curtains, using the same fabric to create an accent pillow for your rocker.

 Need help coordinating your pattern choices?
-These tips will have you mixing and matching like a pro in no time!
+These tips will have you mixing and matching patterns like a pro in no time!

 Working with a nautical theme?
 Consider attaching some old nautical maps to your pull-down roller blinds.
 Looking for window dressings worthy of a princess?
 Crown your treatments with fancy tiara-inspired cornice boxes.

 When decorating, always choose fabric elements first.
 Given the astounding array of available paint colors and the prevalence of color-match technology, it's definitely easier to choose your textiles first and then buy paint to match.

 Curtain rods and blind casings can be dangerous if they fall.
-To prevent injury, all curtain hardware should be fixed directly to a wall stud or secured with the appropriate dry wall anchors.
+To prevent injury, all curtain hardware should be fixed directly to a wall stud or secured with the appropriate drywall anchors.

 Since they are not screwed to the wall, spring-loaded tension rods may collapse, delivering a nasty bop on the head to any toddler who gives the curtain panel a good pull.
 Use curtain hanging hardware that attaches directly to the wall instead.

 Blinds with long, exposed cords can pose a strangulation hazard for small children.

 Before leaving your toddler unsupervised in their room, ensure that all cords are safely out of reach.
 If you choose to install blinds, be sure to pick up and install a safety device designed to control cord access.
 You might also consider purchasing blinds that feature new breakaway cords, which break when stressed.
 Now is the time to brush up on your childproofing tips.

 Did you know that overheating is a known risk factor associated with SIDS?
 Studies have shown that keeping your little one’s room cool and well-circulated can reduce their risk of SIDS by as much as 72 percent!

 Even if your nursery seems cool during the day, it's a good idea to install heat-reflecting, UV-blocking window treatments.
 Installing double-lined, UV-blocking drapes or a set of heavy blinds can help your little one beat the heat during afternoon naps.
-You can also purchase UV-blocking window film, which reflect the sun’s heat and can be applied directly to the window glass.
+You can also purchase UV-blocking window film, which reflects the sun’s heat and can be applied directly to the window glass.

 In the rush to make everything look flawless in time for the big day, common sense sometimes abandons us.
 When it comes to nursery accidents, prevention is the first line of defense.
 Remember to install safety devices, such as window guards or stops, on all windows, and be careful where you place your furniture.
 You wouldn’t want to place your little one in direct sunlight or close enough to the window that they could fall!